WasatchPhotonics/Wasatch.NET/README.md

 # Wrapper Completeness

-The Wasatch.Driver series of wrappers over our USB API are provided as reference implementations to demonstrate how to command and control our spectrometers over USB from a variety of platforms and languages.
-As working examples and "convenience wrappers," they are not guaranteed to include convenience functions for every call and option within the hardware API, nor are they necessarily the most efficient or optimal implementation in any given language.
+The Wasatch.Driver series of wrappers over our USB API are provided as *reference implementations* to demonstrate how to command and control our spectrometers over USB from a variety of platforms and languages.
+As working examples and "convenience wrappers," they are *not* guaranteed to include convenience functions for every call and option within the hardware API, *nor* are they necessarily the most efficient or optimal implementation in any given language.

-The formal and complete interface to our spectrometers is provided in our USB API documentation, and standard USB drivers to access that direct interface are plentiful on all standard operating systems: libusb, WinUSB etc. No additional wrappers or libraries are required to make full use of our spectrometers from the platform of your choice.
+The formal and complete interface to our spectrometers is provided in our USB API documentation.
+Standard USB drivers to access that direct interface are plentiful on all standard operating systems: libusb, WinUSB etc. No additional wrappers or libraries are required to make full use of our spectrometers from the platform of your choice.